 - Increased the availability of supplies and expanded training to support acute peritoneal dialysis (PD)

-FMCNA formed a National Intensive Renal Care reserve to provide dialysis machines and related equipment for the US hospitals that were reeling under the pressure of the pandemic.
-The team created a pool of more than 150 pieces of dialysis equipment that were ready for rapid deployment to hospitals, to manage the three to five times increase in regional demand for KRT.
-This included partnering with the NxStage team to redeploy existing NxStage critical care machines to areas of need with one week’s notice, allocating a pool of NxStage system one cyclers to provide additional capacity in ICUs, and increasing the premixed dialysate supply by 75%.
+FMCNA formed a National Intensive Renal Care reserve to provide dialysis machines and related equipment for U.S. hospitals that were reeling under the pressure of the pandemic.
+The team created a pool of more than 150 pieces of dialysis equipment that were ready for rapid deployment to hospitals to manage the three to five time increase in regional demand for KRT.
+This included partnering with the NxStage team to redeploy existing NxStage critical care machines to areas of need with one week’s notice, allocating a pool of NxStage® System One™ cyclers to provide additional capacity in ICUs, and increasing the premixed dialysate supply by 75 percent.
 The equipment and supplies were housed for rapid deployment and efficiently managed by the local Fresenius Kidney Care (FKC) Inpatient Services team, working closely with the NxStage team.

 MANAGING STAFFING AND SERVICES DURING SURGE IN COVID-19 AKI CASES